 Upper lip lift surgery removes the excess skin and “lifts” the lip upwards.
 As the top lip moves upwards, the amount of visible pink lip increases, exposing the teeth more and creating fuller, more youthful-looking lips without the use of any fillers or plumping agents.
 The overall result is a very natural one.

-Depending on your desired outcome, the lifting and volumizing effect of an upper lip lift may also be enhanced with the use of complementary procedures such as dermabrasion, injectable dermal fillers such as Restylane®, muscle relaxers such as Botox® or Dysport®, or a fat transfer – the use of your own body’s fat as a filler.
+Depending on your desired outcome, the lifting and volumizing effect of an upper lip lift may also be enhanced with the use of complementary procedures such as dermabrasion, injectable dermal fillers such as Restylane®, muscle relaxers such as Botox® or Dysport®, or a fat transfer where your own body’s fat is used as a filler.

 The ideal candidates for this procedure include relatively healthy adults including women, men, and transgender individuals as part of facial rejuvenation, facial feminization or facial masculinization surgery.
 In short, anyone who is seeking a more youthful and raised upper lip line, with an open smile with visible teeth.